ModelarData/ModelarDB-RS/docs/dev/README.md

 database schema and compressed data.
 - **Configuration Manager** - Manages the configuration of the ModelarDB server and provides functionality for updating the configuration.

+Furthermore, ModelarDB also includes a manager that is responsible for administering a cluster of ModelarDB server nodes and providing a consistent database schema.
+The manager also links external components, such as SQL databases and object stores to the ModelarDB server nodes to ensure access to external components is consistent.

+The ModelarDB manager consists of the following major components:
+- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB manager.
+- **Cluster Manager** - Manages all edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads between multiple cloud nodes.
+- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.

 ## Development
 All code must be formatted according to the [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md)